Indigenous artists help skateboarding earn stamp of approval

 The four skateboards designed by the artists will eventually be transferred to the Smithsonian National Postal Museum, said Jonathan Castillo, USPS spokesperson.

-The stamps, which will have a printing of 18 million, will be available at post offices and on the USPS website beginning Friday.
+The stamps, which will have a printing of 18 million, were available at post offices and on the USPS website starting Friday.
 For the artists, being part of a project that feels low-tech in this age of social media is exciting.

 "It's like the physical thing is special because you go out of your way to go to the post office, buy the stamps and write something," Worl said.